SuparnaWrites/artikulate/README.md

 Artikulate
 ==========

-Artikulate is a language learning application that helps improving pronunciation skills for various languages.
+Artikulate is a language learning application that helps improve pronunciation skills for various languages.
 This repository maintains the application and language specifications.
 All course files are maintained in a separate repository named "artikulate-data" and hosted on the KDE infrastructure.